Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 You’ll join a team that values curiosity, practical thinking, and continuous learning.
 There will also be opportunities to share your work with the broader AI community.

-• Broad understanding of LLM architectures, training methodologies, and usage patterns
+• Broad understanding of LLM architectures, training methodologies, and usage patterns.

-• Ability to make well‑reasoned decisions grounded in technical understanding and real‑world constraints
+• Ability to make well‑reasoned decisions grounded in technical understanding and real‑world constraints.

-• Pragmatic approach to experimentation and solution design
+• Pragmatic approach to experimentation and solution design.

 Values

-• Actively engaged in learning and staying current with developments in AI and machine learning
+• Actively engaged in learning and staying current with developments in AI and machine learning.

-• Curious, adaptable, and committed to continuous improvement
+• Curious, adaptable, and committed to continuous improvement.

-• Focused on delivering practical, scalable, and responsible AI solutions
+• Focused on delivering practical, scalable, and responsible AI solutions.

-Our vision at Tesco is to become every customer's favourite way to shop, whether they are at home or out on the move.
+Our vision at Tesco is to become every customer’s favourite way to shop, whether they are at home or out on the move.
 Our core purpose is ‘Serving our customers, communities and planet a little better every day’.
 Serving means more than a transactional relationship with our customers.
-It means acting as a responsible and sustainable business for all stakeholders, the communities we are part of and the planet.
+It means acting as a responsible and sustainable business for all stakeholders, for the communities we are part of and for the planet.
+We are proud to have an inclusive culture where everyone truly feels able to be themselves.
+At Tesco, we not only celebrate diversity, but recognise the value and opportunity it brings.
+We’re committed to creating a workplace where differences are valued and to ensuring that all colleagues are given the same opportunities.
+We’re proud to have been accredited Disability Confident Leader and we’re committed to providing a fully inclusive and accessible recruitment process.

 #J-18808-Ljbffr